Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ## Level 1: Unarmoured Defence

-While you aren’t wearing any armor, your base Armor Class equals 10 + your Dexterity and Constitution modifiers.
+While you aren't wearing any armor, your base Armor Class equals 10 + your Dexterity and Constitution modifiers.
 You can use a Shield and still gain this benefit.

 ## Level 1: Weapon Mastery